F.A.Q. / ANSWER CENTER

 We can do PCR testing which has a 48 hour turnaround time, but that method is $79.00 per pathogen and does not tell you whether the pathogen is living or dead.
 (It only matters if the pathogen is living in any material intended for consumption.)

-CRITICAL: Turnaround times are from the time the material comes up in the queue AFTER EVIDENCE OF PAYMENT IS RECEIVED, and NOT from the time your material arrives to us.
-For clients we’ve built a relationship with, we begin testing the moment your material arrives.
-Payment can be sent with your samples as well.
+CRITICAL: Turnaround times are from the time the material comes up in the queue after evidence of payment is received, and not from the moment your material arrives to us.
+For clients we’ve built a relationship with (VIP STATUS), we begin testing the moment your material arrives regardless of payment status.
+SENDING PAYMENT WITH YOUR SAMPLES CAN REDUCE TURNAROUND TIME.

 Q: HOW MANY SAMPLES CAN I PUT IN EACH TEST?